variantstudios/beeglesaircraft.com/_custom_pages/accommodations.md

 ## Greeley Stampede:

 If you are in the area between June 26th and July 7th of 2019, Greeley will be a very busy place.
 The Greeley Stampede, the longest running rodeo in North America will bring an estimated 250,000 people to the area.
-All discounts are not honored during this time and finding a motel can be rough.
+All hotel/motel discounts are not honored during this time and finding a room can be rough.

 &nbsp;